1990–91 Milwaukee Bucks season: Off-season

+Regular season

-The Bucks started the regular season on a strong note, winning their first 18 home games on their way to a 25–8 start to the season.
-However, the team would lose ten of their next twelve games, and held a 30–19 record at the All-Star break.
-At mid-season, the Bucks traded scoring leader, and sixth man Ricky Pierce to the Seattle SuperSonics in exchange for Dale Ellis.
-In April, the team signed free agent and former All-Star forward Adrian Dantley, as Ellis was out due to a season-ending lower back injury.
-The Bucks finished in third place in the Central Division with a 48–34 record, while posting a 33–8 home record at the Bradley Center, earning the fourth seed in the Eastern Conference, and qualifying for the NBA playoffs for the twelfth consecutive year.
+With the addition of Brickowski and Schayes, the Bucks posted an eight-game winning streak between December and January, which led to a 25–8 start to the regular season.
+However, the team lost ten of their next twelve games, which included a six-game losing streak in January, and later on held a 30–19 record at the All-Star break.
+At mid-season, the Bucks traded scoring leader, and sixth man Ricky Pierce to the Seattle SuperSonics in exchange for All-Star guard Dale Ellis.
+In April, the team signed free agent and former All-Star forward Adrian Dantley, as Ellis suffered a season-ending lower back injury.
+The Bucks finished in third place in the Central Division with a 48–34 record, and earned the fourth seed in the Eastern Conference.
+The team also won their first 18 home games of the regular season, posted a 33–8 home record at the Bradley Center, and qualified for the NBA playoffs for the twelfth consecutive year.

-Ellis played a sixth man role off the bench, averaging 19.3 points per game in 21 games with the Bucks after the trade, while Jay Humphries averaged 15.2 points, 6.7 assists and 1.6 steals per game, and Alvin Robertson provided the team with 13.6 points, 5.7 rebounds, 5.5 assists and led the league with 3.0 steals per game, and was also named to the NBA All-Defensive First Team.
+Ellis played a sixth man role off the bench, averaging 19.3 points per game in 21 games after the trade, while Jay Humphries averaged 15.2 points, 6.7 assists and 1.6 steals per game, and Alvin Robertson provided the team with 13.6 points, 5.7 rebounds, 5.5 assists and led the league with 3.0 steals per game, and was also named to the NBA All-Defensive First Team.
 In addition, Brickowski provided with 12.6 points and 5.7 rebounds per game, while Fred Roberts contributed 10.8 points per game, Schayes averaged 10.6 points and 6.5 rebounds per game, and Jack Sikma contributed 10.4 points and 5.7 rebounds per game.
 Off the bench, Jeff Grayer contributed 6.4 points per game, and Brad Lohaus averaged 5.3 points and 2.7 rebounds per game.

 During the NBA All-Star weekend at the Charlotte Coliseum in Charlotte, North Carolina, and before the mid-season trade, Pierce and Robertson were both selected for the 1991 NBA All-Star Game, as members of the Eastern Conference All-Star team; it was Pierce's first and only All-Star appearance, and the fourth and final All-Star appearance for Robertson.
 Meanwhile, Sikma was selected to participate in the NBA Three-Point Shootout, but withdrew and was replaced with Terry Porter of the Portland Trail Blazers.
 Robertson also finished in third place in Defensive Player of the Year voting, while head coach Del Harris finished tied in fifth place in Coach of the Year voting.

-However, without Ellis in the Eastern Conference First Round of the 1991 NBA playoffs, the Bucks were swept by the 5th-seeded Philadelphia 76ers in three straight games; this would be their final playoff appearance until 1999.
-Following the season, Sikma retired.
+The Bucks finished eighth in the NBA in home-game attendance, with an attendance of 673,687 at the Bradley Center during the regular season.